apitally/apitally-js/README.md

 <p align="center"><b>Your refreshingly simple REST API companion.</b></p>

-<p align="center"><i>Apitally offers busy engineering teams a simple and affordable API monitoring and API key management solution that is easy to set up and use with new and existing API projects.</i></p>
+<p align="center"><i>Apitally gives busy engineering teams valuable insights into how their APIs are being used and allows them to secure their applications with API keys managed through a simple dashboard.
+It is easy to set up and use with new and existing API projects.</i></p>

 <p align="center">🔗 <b><a href="https://apitally.io" target="_blank">apitally.io</a></b></p>